-There’s been a recent spat of bed bugs lately, appearing everywhere from budget hotels, work places and homes.
-Bed bugs are something that can strike anywhere, and are not necessarily a sign of somewhere being dirty.
-All it takes for one person to come into contact with bed bugs, and to walk into somewhere with their luggage, a few bugs can hop off that onto the carpet, and hey presto you’ve got what can spiral into a full on infestation.
+There’s been a recent spat of bed bugs lately, appearing everywhere, from budget hotels to workplaces and homes.
+Bed bugs are something that can strike anywhere and are not necessarily a sign of somewhere being dirty.
+All it takes for one person to come into contact with bed bugs and to walk somewhere with their luggage, a few bugs can hop off that onto the carpet, and hey presto, you’ve got what can spiral into a full-on infestation.

-The responsibility to get rid of bed bugs is on the hostel, hotel, business, or home that has been infested, but if you do happen to be unlucky enough to be staying somewhere that gets bed bugs, or you just want to take steps to avoid getting bites (just to be on the safe side), here are some hostel specific tips that you can implement to avoid bed bugs in a hosteling environment.
+The responsibility to get rid of bed bugs is on the hostel, hotel, business, or home that has been infested, but if you do happen to be unlucky enough to be staying somewhere that has a bed bug infestation, or you just want to take steps to avoid getting bites (just to be on the safe side), here are some hostel specific tips that you can implement to avoid bed bugs in a hosteling environment.

-Bed bugs can latch onto any kind of cloth like or stitched material.
-This means that if you are travelling with a soft case or backpack, beg bugs can easily latch onto these like they would clothes or bedding.
-Especially areas around the seems or zips is where they tend to like most.
-With hard cases, there is a lot less areas and material for them to latch onto.
+Bed bugs can latch onto any kind of cloth-like or stitched material.
+If you are traveling with a soft case or backpack, beg bugs can easily latch onto these like they would clothes or bedding.
+Especially areas around the seams or zips are where they tend to like most.
+With hard cases, there are fewer areas and materials for them to latch onto.

-In the few experiences where I’ve ended up somewhere that’s gotten a bout of bedbugs, the people who stayed on the top bunk got much less or no bites compared to people sleeping on the bottom bunks.
-Although it’s not true to say bugs can’t reach the top bunk, the reason the top bunk people had less or no bites is because it’s harder for the bugs to get up there from the floor.
-Also, if a bed bug gets onto the bottom bunk, and has a person there to bite and suck blood from, why are they going to bother trying to climb higher?
+In the few experiences where I’ve ended up somewhere that’s gotten a bout of bedbugs, the people who stayed on the top bunk got much fewer or no bites compared to people sleeping on the bottom bunks.
+Although it’s inaccurate to say bugs can’t reach the top bunk, the top bunk people had fewer or no bites because it’s harder for the bugs to get up from the floor.
+Also, if a bed bug gets onto the bottom bunk and has someone there to bite and suck blood, why will they bother trying to climb higher?

 Other than the floor, one of the main ways bed bugs hop onto your bed is via the walls.
-By simply pulling the bed a few inches away from the wall so it’s not touching it directly, you can reduce the risk of bugs getting onto your bed.
-Ideally 3 or 4 inches is a better distance, as bugs can jump, but even just a few inches reduces the risk greatly.
+You can reduce the risk of bugs getting onto your bed by simply pulling the bed a few inches away from the wall so it’s not touching it directly.
+Ideally, 3 or 4 inches is a better distance, as bugs can jump, but even just a few inches reduces the risk significantly.